When In Comes to Compliance,

 Labor compliance is not pretty.
 But it is necessary.

-Since 2013, we’ve fielded many objections from construction company owners and their administrative staffs protesting the contract required submittal of certified payrolls for high profile, public funded school bond and highway projects.
+Since 2013, we’ve fielded many objections from construction company owners and their administrative staffs protesting the contract required submittal of certified payrolls for high profile, public funded projects.

 Instead of going toe to toe with disgruntled contractors, the consultants of D. Samuels & Associates (DSA) have decided to use our powers for good by showing project owners and participating contractors how labor data collected from construction sites can be mutually beneficial by asking the following question: